 We have named her Bella because a friend of mine has a bunny that looks just like her and her name is Bella.
 Plus Bella means beautiful and this is one beautiful bunny.

 So feel free to add this sweet piece of art to your decorations this Easter.
 Simply sign up for the newsletter and you will get a link to the free printable library.

 I hope you have enjoyed this post about Easter place setting and centerpieces.
 Check back again this year and years to come because I will probably be adding new designs each year.

+If you are looking for inspiration for your porch try spring porch decorating ideas.
 And if you have a fun idea for Easter please share it in the comments.
 I love to see what others are creating and how you are inspired by Life on Summerhill.

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION